AMWA-TV/bcp-008-02/docs/Overview.md

 Since [NcSenderMonitor](https://specs.amwa.tv/nmos-control-feature-sets/branches/main/monitoring/#ncsendermonitor) inherits from the [NcStatusMonitor](https://specs.amwa.tv/nmos-control-feature-sets/branches/main/monitoring/#ncstatusmonitor) model then it also indirectly inherits from the [NcWorker](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncworker) model.

-Sender monitors MUST always have the `enabled` property set to `true`.
+In the case of Sender monitors, the `enabled` property has no operational meaning and MUST NOT be interpreted in any way.

-Sender monitors MUST NOT allow changes to the `enabled` property and instead MUST return `InvalidRequest` to Set method invocations for this property.
+Devices MAY choose to not allow changes to the `enabled` property and instead return `InvalidRequest` to Set method invocations for this property.

 ## Controller